-- 1. Stock Price Bonus Potential bonus based on the percentage improvement of the company's share price performance on the Toronto Stock Exchange between November 30th, 2018 to December 1, 2019.
-The percentage of this bonus was indexed directly (one to one) to the improvement of the share price recorded at the close of trading on November 30, 2018. - In the 2019 fiscal year the stock price bonus did not pay out any compensation as the company's share price did not improve between November 30, 2018 and the close of calculation on December 1, 2019. - 2.
-Stepping Stool Bonus Potential 15% of base rate based on achievement of a series of quantitative key performance indicators reflecting Customer, Employee and Shareholder satisfaction (Stepping Stool objectives) such as Quality Performance, Safety, Turnover and Profitability. - Overall achievement of 9% based on performance on the specific goals resulting in stepping stool bonus payment of \$54,235. - 3.
-Profit Bonus -1.5% of Earnings before tax (EBT)8 (note: the Company does not adjust profit for unusual items prior to calculating the CEO or any other executive bonuses). - EBT (as at December 31,2019) of \$564.4 million resulting in profit bonus payment of \$8,504,945. - 4.
+- 1. Stock Price Bonus Potential bonus based on the percentage improvement of the company's share price performance on the Toronto Stock Exchange between November 30th, 2019 to November 27th, 2020.
+The percentage of this bonus was indexed directly (one to one) to the improvement of the share price recorded at the close of trading on November 30, 2019. - ◆ In the 2020 fiscal year the stock price bonus paid 34.3% of base rate which was equal to the percentage increase based directly off of the same percentage accretion in the share price of the company between November 30th, 2019 and November 27th, 2020 resulting in a share price bonus payment of \$ 222,605. - 2.
+Stepping Stool Bonus Potential 15% of base rate based on achievement of a series of quantitative key performance indicators reflecting Customer, Employee and Shareholder satisfaction (Stepping Stool objectives) such as Quality Performance, Safety, Turnover and Profitability. - Overall achievement of 60% based on performance on the specific goals resulting in stepping stool bonus payment of 9% of base rate or \$58,009. - 3.
+Profit Bonus -1.5% of Earnings before tax (EBT)8 (note: the Company does not adjust profit for unusual items prior to calculating the CEO or any other executive bonuses). - Quarterly EBT resulted in a profit bonus payment of \$6.3 million. - 4.
 Deferred Incentive Awards These awards are periodic (share options or share grants, vesting over time) and reflect exceptional performance measured against Company strategy and goals and personal objectives.
-All awarded share options or grants vest over a period of time; options vest over a 10-year period (10% per year) and share grants vest over a five-year period (20% per year).
+All awarded share options or grants vest over a period of time; options vest over a 10-year period (10% per year) and share grants vest over a five-year period (20% per year). - 50,000 share grants awarded based on 85.0% performance score achieved.